9. JavaScript: Data Types

 Re-assigning Variables

 Sometimes, things in life change!
-We might change our names, move cities, or our ages will certainly change.
+We might change our names, move cities, and our ages will certainly change.
 In the Avatar world, the characters are constantly traveling across the map.
 As they move from region to region, we might need to re-assign the nation variable to track their current location.

-// The line below declares the variable house and assigns it to "Air Nomads" var nation = "Air Nomads"; console.log(nation); //=> "Air Nomads" // The line below re-assigns the variable house to "Fire Nation" nation = "Fire Nation"; console.log(nation); //=> "Fire Nation"
+// Declare the nation variable and assign it to "Air Nomads" let nation = "Air Nomads"; console.log(nation); //=> "Air Nomads" // Re-assign the nation variable to "Fire Nation" nation = "Fire Nation"; console.log(nation); //=> "Fire Nation"

 Interpolation